DeviT-sys/Devi-Thangavel/README.md

 🌟 **Hello and welcome to my GitHub Profile!** 🌟

 I am Devi Thangavel, a dedicated and driven professional with a solid background in data analysis and software testing.
 Over the years, I have honed my skills in extracting valuable insights from large datasets, developing automated test scripts, and ensuring data quality and consistency.
-My journey has led me to work with renowned organizations such as Cognizant (Google LLC Vendor) and Omni212 LLC, where I contributed to impactful projects and collaborated with diverse teams.
+My journey has led me to work with renowned organizations such as Cognizant (Google LLC Vendor)  where I contributed to impactful projects and collaborated with diverse teams.

 ### 📊 Data Analyst